bluebird89/Docs/linux/linux.md

   - TENS Linux (DOD Project)
   - Tin Hat Linux
   - [OpenBSD](http://www.openbsd.org/)
-  - [Manjaro](https://manjaro.org/):anjaro is a professionally made Linux based operating system that is a suitable replacement for Windows or MacOS.
+  - [Manjaro](https://manjaro.org/) a professionally made Linux based operating system that is a suitable replacement for Windows or MacOS.
 Multiple Desktop Environments are available through our Official and Community editions.
 We also work with manufacturers to design dedicated hardware.
 Visit the shop for more information 基于 Arch 的 Linux 发行版,安装是一件稍微复杂的工作
     - [Manjaro 配置记录](https://10101.io/2020/05/24/manjaro-configuration)
   - [Elementary OS](https://elementary.io/)
   - [openEuler](https://openeuler.org/)